ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setup-an-express-api.md

 ## Return content

-We want two different routes, one for the app that returns HTML and one for the api that returns JSON data.
-To do so in `server.js` add :
+Add a route inside the `server.js` :

 ```js
 import express from 'express'